 We invite you to offer your memories of Ron below and will post these tributes here as soon as we can.
 Please note that you do not need to log in to leave a comment.
 Entering your name and email in the fields below allows you to post as a guest, and your name will appear with your remembrance.

 Ron looks on at the group (left) and then laughs (right).
-From left: School scholars Nancy Bookidis, Elizabeth Pemberton, Ian McPhee, and Stroud study ancient pottery in the Corinth Museum, 2008 (photo courtesy of ASCSA Archives).
+Left photo: School scholars Nancy Bookidis, Elizabeth Pemberton, Ian McPhee, and Stroud study ancient pottery in the Corinth Museum, 2008.
+Right photo: Photographer Ino Ioannidou (second from left) holds a sherd.
+Photos courtesy of ASCSA Archives.